SMARTmatic combines trusted KaVo quality with the latest in smart technology

 Feedback about the weight of the handpiece was mostly positive, with a few evaluators stating that it was too heavy.
 Maricelle Abayon, DDS, said, “I loved its lightweight design, which reduced the strain on my hands when I’m working,” and Dr. Leung mentioned, “This product is definitely lighter than most handpieces and easy to change.”
 On the other hand, Dr. Richard Lezell said that it was slightly heavier than the previous model but still ergonomic, and Dr. Huthwaite said, “I felt it was too heavy and bulky.”

 While not specifically asked to rate or provide feedback on overall efficacy of the SMARTmatic handpiece, several evaluators weighed in on this topic with remarks about a number of features.
-Dr. Chiu, who told DPS he was hoping to find a system that offered a reliable slow-speed handpiece, tested the SMARTmatic and determined, “It feels very solid.”
+Dr. Chiu, who told DPS he was hoping to find a system that offered a reliable low speed dental handpiece, tested the SMARTmatic and determined, “It feels very solid.”

 Dr. Leung, who rated all features as excellent, commented, “The smoothness of the burs creates a better experience for the patients,” and Dr. Abayon explained that she used it routinely for removing caries in dentin after gross debridement.
 When asked what he’d liked to see improved Dr. Miller said he’d like the unit to have a light source.